JohnBurant/COVID19-Model-Power-Ratings/README.md

 **Weekly power rating**: Provides a weekly measure for each model, for each week in which a model forecast was provided, comparing it against all other models for the chosen set of error measures and time horizon.

+**UPDATED** **Rolling average power rating**: Provides a measure of which models have been accurate at specific points in the past and which are the most accurate *in the current moment*.
+This calculates a rolling average of the weekly power ratings over a window (default: four week window).
+The four-week averaging reduces the flucuation realtive to the purely weekly power rating, and therefore allows more meaningful assessment over periods of a month, as well as demonstrating more clearly overall trend lines.

 ### Code ###

 The power rating scheme is implemented in Python.
 The code can be found in power_ratings_v0.2.py, in the root directory of this repo.
 The code requires a local copy of the /evaluation subdirectory of https://github.com/youyanggu/covid19-forecast-hub-evaluation.